Bede's School: Senior School

 Bede's Senior School is a secondary, co-educational boarding school with five boarding houses and five day houses, in the village of Upper Dicker, near Hailsham, with a total of 750 pupils and 223 staff, not including grounds or catering staff, working across the site giving a student to teacher ratio of just over three to one.

 The Senior School site covers around 70 acre of area and was founded in 1979 by P. Pyemont.
 The first appointed headmaster was R. Perrin.

 The current headmaster is Peter Goodyer, who joined the school in 2016.

-Bede's Senior School offers academic scholarships based on the school's own tests, interview and reference, as well as in areas such as music, art, drama and sports.

-At GCSE there are over 60 subjects on offer.
-In the sixth form there are over 30 courses which may be A-Level, BTEC, National Diploma or Cambridge Pre-U.

-The co-curricular activities programme provides over 120 choices for three days each week.

-School councils

-A school council exists of students from each year group, to discuss ideas and plans for the school.
-At the Senior School, each day house, and boarding house, has its own house council, run by the head girl or boy of that house.
-The head of house, and another elected member of the house, then take ideas and suggestions to the senior school council, which is chaired by the head of school.